mtrevisan/Boxon/README.md

  - Does not have `BoundList`: since the message is a finite sequence of bytes, then any array is of finite length, and thus the standard java array (`[]`) is enough.
 If someone wants a `List` a converter can be used.
  - Does not rely on the type of the annotated variable (because of the existence of the converters); in fact, the annotation, eventually, serves the purpose to pass a predefined type of data to a converter.<br/>
    For this reason too, there is no need for the `Init` annotation, thus the annotated file can contain the least number of data necessary for its decoding (moreover, this annotation has NOT the inverse operation — so it seems to me... so it's pretty useless anyway).
- - (By personal experience) enumerations can have different representations, or change between a version and the next of a protocol, even inside the same protocol (!), so having an annotation that tells the value of a particular element of this enum is at least risky.
+ - Based on personal experience, enumerations can have different representations or change between versions of a protocol.
+This can even happen within the same protocol.
+Therefore, having an annotation that indicates the value of a particular element in the enum is at least risky.
 So, for this reason, the `BoundEnumOption` is not present in this library.
  - Does read and write more than 64 bits at a time (`BitBuffer.readBits`)

 <br/>